-bundesliga.com has taken a closer look at the next man filling Neuer's gloves in Gelsenkirchen…
+bundesliga.com takes a closer look at the next man filling Neuer's gloves in Gelsenkirchen…

 Former Schalke coach Domenico Tedesco sprung a surprise at the start of the second half of last season by naming Nübel in his side to face Wolfsburg, leaving club captain Ralf Fährmann on the bench.
 The Paderborn native impressed in a 2-1 win, and went on to keep four clean sheets in a further 12 top-flight outings, cementing his position as Royal Blues No.1.
 With Fährmann moving on, Nübel was named Schalke skipper by new boss David Wagner in summer 2019, and recording four shut-outs in his first 15 appearances of the 2019/20 campaign.

 Plays a bit like: Manuel Neuer

 His surprise promotion is another indication the Germany youth international is treading a similar path to Neuer, who stood in for Rost on a handful of occasions before being promoted to number one midway through the 2006/07 season.
 When Nübel played for Paderborn's youth team, his teammates nicknamed him 'Manuel' because he reminded them of Neuer, and the similarities do not end there either.
 In his first six Bundesliga appearances, he saved 80 per cent of the shots on his goal and conceded just four goals in his first six Bundesliga appearances - the very same stats as his predecessor.
 Throw in a UEFA Champions League debut in one of the most intimidating of venues – Galatasaray's Ali Sami Yen Spor Kompleksi, in which he kept a clean sheet and oozed composure – and you can see why such lofty comparisons are being made.

 Did you know?

 What they're saying

 "Alex was always better with his feet than many of our outfield players – when you had Alex on your team, that was half the job done – you knew you could always pass the ball to him.
 I can imagine seeing him as Germany number one in future." – former teammate at SC Paderborn Eric Kroll